 Art activities for kids are excellent for nurturing your child’s creativity.
 They can provide hours of fun, alongside being merged with other areas of learning, such as Drama, Maths, Geography and Science.
 Not only this, but they can also assist in developing fine motor skills, observational skills and creativity.
 Below are 10 fun-packed art activities for kids for your child to enjoy!

-1. Outdoor Chalk Art
+1. Outdoor Chalk Art Activities for Kids

 When the weather is warmer, art can be a fantastic way to spend some time outdoors and kids will love creating a wonderful pavement design on the driveway with chalk!
 Older children may also have fun developing 3D chalk art by drawing on Geometry skills.
 Be aware though – the rain will wash away those masterpieces, so be sure to snap a photograph before those raindrops appear!